Marketing Management Technology : Online

-Marketing management technology is a broad foundational study of the specific skills required in retail and sales management, customer relations, product promotion and entry level marketing: Topics include marketing, retail management, team-building, consumer behavior, promotion and small business marketing.
+Marketing Management Technology is a 100-percent online program.
+"The customer is always right" — an old adage that rings truer than ever in today's increasingly competitive, often digital marketplace.
+Marketing Management Technology at UC Clermont is a broad foundational study of the skills required in retail and sales management, customer relations, product promotion and entry-level marketing.
+Topics include marketing, retail management, team-building, consumer behavior, promotion and small business marketing.

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

 As a first-year student, you will complete an English assessment and a mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
 These assessments do not affect your admission; however, the results are essential for your proper placement in classes.
 You must complete these assessments before you register for English or mathematics courses.

 As a transfer or transition student, an Academic Advisor will determine if any English or mathematics assessment is necessary due to previous standardized tests (ACT/SAT) or coursework.